Data and Computer Sciences and Italian in Pavia, Italy

 • Principles of machine learning: Supervised Learning by examples; logistic regression; representation, evaluation, optimization; Artificial Neural Networks; Clustering.

-Prerequisites: Some programming experience required, ES 2 or CS 10 or CS 11 and both Math 32 and Math 34 by the end of the spring 2023 semester
+Prerequisites: Some programming experience required, ES 2 or CS 10 or CS 11by the end of the spring 2024 semester

 All students will be required to take one Italian language course.
-The Italian language program at Tufts, in cooperation with the University of Pavia, has designed the following classes for students in this program:
+The Italian language program at Tufts, in cooperation with the University of Pavia, has designed the two options, Italian 001 and Italian 002, for students in this program.

 The program offers mandatory weekly field trips and cultural excursions to all the students.
 Weekly cultural activities are designed to engage students in the unique history of Pavia and Italy, broaden their knowledge of the territory and its uniqueness, while complementing the topics studied in the language classes.